-For the year ended December 31, 2014, the Corporate Governance and Nominating Committee was comprised of Mr. Webster, Mr. Watts and Mr. Jackson, all of whom are independent directors, and Mr. Jackson was the Chairman of this committee.
+For the year ended December 31, 2015, the Corporate Governance and Nominating Committee was comprised of Mr. Webster, Mr. Watts and Mr. Jackson (Chairman), all of whom are independent The current members of the Corporate Governance and Nominating Committee are Mr. Fretwell, Mr. Webster and Mr. Kinley.
 This committee is responsible for identifying new candidates for nomination to the Board.